California Capital Access Program (CalCAP)

 - CalCAP Forms – Effective August 15, 2017

 - Recapture Participation Form – Effective August 15, 2017

 - CalCAP Participating Lenders

 - CalCAP Lender Manuals

 - 2020 Annual Report

 - CalCAP Program Statistics

-The California Capital Access Program (CalCAP or Program) was created in 1994, and is run by the California Pollution Control Financing Authority (CPCFA).
+The California Capital Access Program (CalCAP) was created in 1994, and is run by the California Pollution Control Financing Authority (CPCFA).
 The program encourages banks and other financial institutions to make loans to small businesses that have difficulty obtaining financing.
 CalCAP also provides for specialty financing programs targeted toward creating more charging stations for electric vehicles, helping at-risk small businesses comply with requirement of the federal Americans with Disabilities Act, assisting small businesses and property owners finance the costs to seismically retrofit existing buildings and homes, and enabling small fleet owners to purchase trucks that comply with the California’s engine emission standards.

 Borrowers will need to contact a Participating Lending Institution to start the CalCAP loan enrollment process